 [Worthy of note are the instances in which the engineer report is, by design or negligence, written in an ambiguous manner that allows facts about the damage that could benefit the policyholder’s claim to be manipulated in favor of the insurance company paying for the report.
 Most policyholders are not trained or able to fully comprehend detailed engineering reports.
 In one recent claim in 2019, for example, an engineer report that accurately described and reported damage to a commercial building was wrongfully interpreted by the insurance company to deny a claim that, after I reopened it and challenged their interpretation, resulted in a check to my client for over $400,000.00.
 Prudent policyholders will arrange to have their insurance denial letters and accompanying engineer reports reviewed by a public adjuster before walking away from their claim.]

-While some state Departments of Insurance may not find these actions to be within their jurisdiction or something they wish to handle, there are often other departments within state government that are able to act to preserve the integrity of the engineering profession and, in turn, protect the public from licensed engineers who are acting in an incompetent or biased manner.
+While some state Departments of Insurance may not find these actions to be something they wish to handle or spend political capital, there are often other departments within state government that are able to act to preserve the integrity of the engineering profession and, in turn, protect the public from licensed engineers who are acting in an incompetent or biased manner.

 Licensed professional engineers are accountable for their acts of bias and/or negligence to the state that issue their licenses.
 Accordingly, home insurance policyholders that believe they are victims of an improper relationship between their insurance company and an “engineering company” may have recourse through the state department that licenses the engineer that wrote the incorrect and/or biased report.